-PHAR 1233 - PRINCIPLES OF DISEASE (2:4:0 F, IVC)
+PHAR 1233 - PRINCIPLES OF DISEASE (2:4:0 FIVC)

 This course provides core concepts and mechanisms of the basic processes underlying diseases.
 Lectures will cover definitions of terminology, cells and tissues involved, morphological alterations, explanation of relevant biochemical pathways and disease pathogenesis and clinical presentation.
 Emphasis will be given on lifespan, sex and gender and culture differences, where applicable.
-8-week course.
 Syllabus available.

-Levels: Pharmacy-Doctoral, First year Spring, 1st eight weeks
+Levels: Pharmacy-Doctoral, First year Spring § Delivery method for Pioneer Pathway section is HYBRD.

-PHAR 1240 APPLIED MEDICINAL CHEMISTRY (2:4:0 F, IVC)
+PHAR 1240 APPLIED MEDICINAL CHEMISTRY (2:4:0 FIVC)

 This introductory course is designed to facilitate understanding of fundamental concepts relating the application of medicinal chemistry to the practice of pharmacy.
 Basic principles of medicinal chemistry applied to the drug design and discovery process and introduction to the medicinal chemistry of drugs approved to treat major diseases.
-8-week course.
-Syllabus available.
+Syllabus available. §Delivery method for Pioneer Pathway section is HYBRD.

-Levels: Pharmacy-Doctoral, First year Spring, 2nd 8 weeks Co-requisite: PHAR 1251, 1441
+Levels: Pharmacy-Doctoral, First year Spring

+Co-requisite: PHAR 1251, 1441